cellog/revealjs-react/README.md

 supports all the standard `a` parameters plus the reveal.js addons above.
 In addition, the `Link` component makes it possible to link to slides easily.
 Pass in the slide number (1-indexed), the slide id (a string), or the slide itself, retrieved using a ref, and this will link to the slide properly.
-The last method is recommended as the preferred approach, as it will survive API changes in reveal.js.
+Preferred is using the slide ID or the slide itself, as this will survive API changes in reveal.js

 #### Main